Cryptosporidiosis: Life cycle

 Cryptosporidium spp. exist as multiple cell types which correspond to different stages in an infection (e.g., a sexual and asexual stage).
 As an oocyst – a type of hardy, thick-walled spore – it can survive in the environment for months and is resistant to many common disinfectants, particularly chlorine-based disinfectants.
 After being ingested, the sporozoites within oocysts excyst (i.e., are released) in the small intestine.
 The released sporozoites subsequently attach to the microvilli of the epithelial cells of the small intestine.
-From there they become trophozoites that reproduce asexually by multiple fission, a process known as schizogony.
+From there, they become trophozoites that reproduce asexually by multiple fission, a process known as schizogony.
 The trophozoites develop into Type 1 meronts [1] that contain 8 daughter cells.

-These daughter cells are Type 1 merozoites, which get released by the meronts.
+These daughter cells are Type 1 merozoites, which are released by the meronts.
 Some of these merozoites can cause autoinfection by attaching to epithelial cells.
 Others of these merozoites become Type II meronts, which contain 4 Type II merozoites.
 These merozoites get released and they attach to the epithelial cells.
-From there they become either macrogamonts or microgamonts.
+From there, they become either macrogamonts or microgamonts.
 These are the female and male sexual forms, respectively.
 This stage, when sexual forms arise, is called gametogony.

 Zygotes are formed by microgametes from the microgamont penetrating the macrogamonts.
-The zygotes develop into oocysts of two types.
+The zygotes develop into two types of oocysts.
 20% of oocysts have thin walls and so can reinfect the host by rupturing and releasing sporozoites that start the process over again.
 The thick-walled oocysts are excreted into the environment.
 The oocysts are mature and infective upon being excreted.

 Pathogenesis

 The oocysts are ovoid or spherical and measure 5 to 6 micrometers across.
-When in flotation preparations they appear highly refractile.
-The oocysts contains up to 4 sporozoites that are bow-shaped.
+When in flotation preparations, they appear highly refractile.
+The oocysts contain up to 4 sporozoites that are bow-shaped.

 As few as 2 to 10 oocysts can initiate an infection.
 The parasite is located in the brush border of the epithelial cells of the small intestine.
 They are mainly located in the jejunum.
-When the sporozoites attach the epithelial cells' membrane envelops them.
+When the sporozoites attach to the epithelial cells' membrane envelops them.
 Thus, they are "intracellular but extracytoplasmic".
 The parasite can cause damage to the microvilli where it attaches.
 The infected human excretes the most oocysts during the first week.
 Oocysts can be excreted for weeks after the diarrhea subsides from infections by C. parvum or C. hominis; however, immunocompetent individuals with C. muris infections have been observed excreting oocysts for seven months.

 The immune system reduces the formation of Type 1 merozoites as well as the number of thin-walled oocysts.
 This helps prevent autoinfection.
 B cells do not help with the initial response or the fight to eliminate the parasite.

-Previous infection in immunocompetent individuals produces little resistance to future infection, however it may decrease the severity of disease and the number of oocysts excreted.
+Previous infection in immunocompetent individuals produces little resistance to future infection; however, it may decrease the severity of disease and the number of oocysts excreted.